SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/01-Data-Management.md

 MySQL is a **relational database** that stores data in a **tabular structure** and is grouped by **tables**.

-It uses **SQL** as a language for **communicating with the database**, which allows for a very powerful syntax to **create both simple** and **complex queries** to retrieve and structure data as we want.
+It uses **SQL** as a language for **communicating with the database**, which allows us to create both **simple** and **complex queries** to retrieve and structure data as we want.

 A relational database is used when the data needs to be stored in different tables that are connected.

-NoSQL is a grouping of several different technologies defined as any database technology that is not SQL like **Document Store** or **Key-Value Store**.
+NoSQL is a grouping of several different technologies defined as any database technology that is not SQL like a **Document Store** or a **Key-Value Store**.

-**Document Store** works by storing the data as **JSON-objects** in documents whose structure does not have to be predefined.
+A **Document Store** works by storing the data as **JSON-objects** in documents without predefining their structure.

-As opposed to relational databases, these objects **do not need** to have a **common structure** and can also be nestled.
+As opposed to relational databases, these objects **do not need** to have a **common structure** and can also be nested.

-The support of nestling data removes the need to join data the same way as it is done in relational databases and can improve performance drastically.
+The support of nesting data removes the need to join data the same way as it is done in relational databases and can improve performance drastically.

 Here is an example of how data is structured in a relational and NoSQL database: